Skip to content

 • EUR 2 million from the Department of Foreign Affairs of the Republic of Ireland.

-At first, the PDFF will focus on 14 priority opportunity crops across seven countries, which will be announced when project partners are confirmed.
+At first, the the Power of Diversity will focus on 14 priority opportunity crops across seven countries - Colombia, Kenya, India, Nigeria, Tanzania, Uganda and Zambia.
 Additional funding can extend the project’s reach to more countries, driving a shift towards resilient and sustainable agrifood systems worldwide.

-The PDFF builds on Crop Trust work on opportunity crops through the BOLD project’s BOLDER initiative supported by the Government of Norway and will collaborate with the World Vegetable Center’s Global Vegetable Biodiversity Rescue Plan (2025–2035).
+The Power of Diversity builds on Crop Trust work on opportunity crops through the BOLD project’s BOLDER initiative supported by the Government of Norway and will collaborate with the World Vegetable Center’s initiative ‘Vegetables4Life’ (2025–2035).

 Supporters